-Umbrella insurance is extra liability insurance and is meant to help protect you from large liability claims.
+Umbrella insurance is meant to help protect you from large liability claims.
 It acts as an "umbrella" above your auto and homeowners policies.
 This protection kicks in when your underlying policy liability coverage has been exhausted.

 What does it cover?